NixonSchool/FocusX/README.md

 Copy this line and hit enter, it installs the dependencies.  <br>
 _**pip install pynput comtypes pycaw ntplib tzlocal psutil pywin32**_

+If I missed any dependencies, an error will appear once you run the app, just do "pip install [dependency name] and you're good to go.

 > ⚠️ **IMPORTANT:** You **must** run FocusX as **Administrator** at least once to enable Hardcore Mode (auto-start, input blocking, etc).
 > <br>
 > It might take a while before I make a new updated version, so bear with me if I don't respond or make new updates.